yktoo/yktoo.com/content/blog/0238/index.en.md

 More to follow.
 This greenish cobweb by [THEM Sculptures](http://www.themsculptures.com/) is somehow referred to as **Our House Ghent**:
 ![](img:1.bp.blogspot.com/-ODikExRMh0U/VM6b503Z7HI/AAAAAAAAg4Q/hAGHslyFoL0/s1600/dsc07909.picasaweb.jpg:a "THEM Sculptures.
 Our House Ghent.")

 The soundtrack is very much similar to the previous one.
-Here's a short overhead movie filmed at //Mageleinstraat//:
+Here's a short overhead movie filmed at {{< fl "Mageleinstraat" >}}:
 ![](youtube:Qr76VoO4m34)

 There were also more traditional things like interactive projections, tailored to a specific building.
 This one is **Dancing House** by the Austrian [Klaus Obermaier](http://www.exile.at/):